South Sudan rebels accuse army of attacks after ceasefire deal

 He said the rebels had the right to defend themselves with force.
 But Kiir’s spokesman dismissed the claim SPLA government soldiers had launched any strikes.

-“There was no single gunshot anywhere and we hope the rebels will honor their signature,” spokesman Ateny Wek Ateny told a news conference in the South Sudanese capital Juba.
+“There was no single gunshot anywhere and we hope the rebels will honour their signature,” spokesman Ateny Wek Ateny told a news conference in the South Sudanese capital Juba.

 The violence since mid-December, the worst in South Sudan since it won its independence from Sudan in 2011, has killed thousands of people and driven more than half a million from their homes.